Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Unsupervised Local Clustering

 \item Randomly sample a node $i$, and use a prescribed cutoff number $\delta$ to select all the nodes $u$ such that $M_{i,j}>\delta$ and assign those $j$'s as one of the clusters $C^\#$.

 \item Delete the subgraph generated by $C^\#$ from $G$.
 Then keep iterating until the prescribed maximum number of clusters is reached or the remaining size of graph is too small. \end{enumerate}

 We summarize its procedure in Algorithm \ref{alg5}.
 We first show in Proposition \ref{Mmatrix} that $M_{i,j}$, the probability of a pair of nodes coming from the same underlying cluster, is significantly different from the probability of a pair of nodes coming from two different underlying clusters.
 Then we show in Theorem \ref{thmUSLC} the correctness of Algorithm \ref{alg5}.
 The detailed proofs are deferred to Appendix \ref{secAppendixOtherLemmas}.

-It is worthwhile to mention that the value $n_{\min}$ can be a very rough lower bound, and Algorithm \ref{alg5} is robust with respect to any reasonable choice of $n_{\min}$.
-Since the choice of $\delta$ for thresholding depends on $n_{\min}$, as long as we choose $\delta$ accordingly, the algorithm is robust.
-As shown in the proof Theorem \ref{thmUSLC} in Appendix \ref{secAppendixOtherLemmas}, we can use $\delta=\frac{1}{2}(\frac{n_{\min}}{n})^2$ as a general guideline in practice.
+In Step $4$ above, we take a thresholding $\delta$, since the values is between $0$ and $1$ after taking the average in Step $3$.
+This thresholding value is given in the proof of Theorem \ref{thmUSLC} in Appendix \ref{secAppendixOtherLemmas}.

 \begin{proposition} Suppose $G$ satisfies Assumptions~\ref{assump1} - \ref{assump3}.
 Then, as $n$ gets large, the co-membership matrix $M$ obtained from Algorithm~\ref{alg5} has a clear block diagonal form (after permutation) as $L\to\infty$.
 More precisely, the entries in $M$ satisfy